Health and wellbeing - Section contents

 The University offers free, full coverage travel insurance to students travelling on approved University programs.
-For more information, visit the Get ready section of our step-by-step guide.
+For more information on travel insurance, see our step-by-step guides.

 Before you go, ensure you have a general medical checkup to ask about immunisation requirements for your host destination.
 You can book an appointment with a GP through the University Health Service.

 If you experience any health issues while overseas, find a doctor through your host institution.
 For additional travel tips, visit the Australian Government travel advisory and consular assistance service, Smartraveller.

 Australia has Reciprocal Health Care Agreements with 11 countries.
 If you are travelling to one of these countries, you will be provided with general medical services if the need arises, and it would be unreasonable to delay treatment until you return to Australia.
 Visit the Department of Human Services for more information.

 If you have an existing chronic health condition or disability, it is important to let us know so that we can prearrange any support you may need at your host institution.

 Disclosing any chronic health conditions or disability does not preclude you from an overseas study program, and does not form part of the assessment process.